Posted: 22 July 2010

 The chair of the MCCIP working group that produced the report, Dr Craig Wallace of NOC, said “Our aim has been to provide UK marine stakeholders with the very latest updates on how climate change is affecting our seas, both generally and in terms of regional impacts.”

-NOC scientists who contributed to the report are Southampton-based Stuart Cunningham, Liz Kent, Penny Holliday, Simon Josey, Craig Wallace, David Berry, and Bob Marsh, and Liverpool-based Jason Holt, Kevin Horsburgh, J. Hughes, Jonathan Sharples and Judith Woolf.
+NOC scientists who contributed to the report are Southampton-based Stuart Cunningham, Liz Kent, Penny Holliday, Simon Josey, Craig Wallace, David Berry, and Bob Marsh, and Liverpool-based Jason Holt, Kevin Horsburgh, J. Hughes, Jonathan Sharples and Judith Wolf.
 Bob Marsh is a member of the University of Southampton’s School of Ocean and Earth Science based at NOC’s Southampton site.

 Foremost among the findings is that temperatures are generally increasing but with high variability between years.
 Apparently in response to increased sea temperatures, the distributions of some fish species have shifted northwards over recent decades, with coldwater species moving the furthest.
 At the same time, the total number of seabirds breeding in the UK has fallen significantly, with breeding success also declining.
 This may be related in part to range shifts in plankton species, which sit as the base of the marine food chain.